U.S. 'hopeful' on pastor's release, unaware of a deal with Turkey

 “President Trump, our administration, has made it clear that we will continue to stand strong until pastor Brunson is free and back home in the U.S. with his family and his church,” added Pence, a devout Christian who has worked to free Brunson for the last two years.

-Brunson, who was jailed in October 2016 and transferred to house arrest in July, is due to appear in court on Friday.
-The prosecution is expected to introduce two new secret witnesses, but Brunson’s lawyer Cem Halavurt said their testimonies were not germane to the case. [nL8N1WR4R0]
+Brunson was jailed in October 2016 and transferred to house arrest in July.
+In court on Friday, the prosecution is expected to introduce two new secret witnesses, but Brunson’s lawyer Cem Halavurt said their testimonies were not germane to the case.
+Brunson is facing terrorism charges, which he denies.

 The Brunson case has grown into the biggest of several disputes between the NATO allies and has been one of the factors in a 40 percent slide in value of the Turkish lira this year.

-Brunson is facing terrorism charges, which he denies.
+Late on Wednesday, U.S. Secretary of State Mike Pompeo said releasing Brunson would be the right thing for Turkey to do.

-NBC cited its sources as saying that under an agreement that U.S. administration officials recently reached with Turkey, Brunson is supposed to be released after certain charges against him are dropped at his next court hearing on Friday.
+NBC cited sources as saying that under an agreement U.S. officials reached recently with Turkey, Brunson would be released after certain charges against him were dropped at his next court hearing.

+The Post said the deal included lifting U.S. sanctions, some already imposed and others threatened.
+Charges against Brunson would be reduced and he would be sentenced to time served or be allowed to serve any remaining term in the United States, the Post said, citing U.S. officials and people close to the case.

-The Turkish lira firmed on the report. [nL8N1WR6D3]
+The Turkish lira firmed on the report.

 Despite pressure from the Trump administration, Turkish President Tayyip Erdogan has insisted that he has no sway over the judiciary and that the courts will decide on Brunson’s fate.